eigr/publications_and_talks/SUBMISSION.md

 > (It should be short, but descriptive)

-- eigr.io – A Serverless runtime on the BEAM
+- eigr.io – A Serverless Runtime on the BEAM

 ### Abstract